qmk/qmk_firmware/keyboards/idobao/montex/v2/readme.md

 # IDOBAO MONTEX

-A hotswap numpad from IDOBAO.
+A hotswap RGB numpad from IDOBAO.
+V2 added per-key RGB LEDs in addition to the 4 underglow RGB LEDs.

 ## Support: